Rowena-Gan/ITOM-6264/developement_environment_setup.md

 ### Step 3: Create a symlink for `libopenblas_vortexp-r0.3.21.dylib`

-Now we are going to create a symlink that points `libopenblas_vortexp-r0.3.21.dylib` to `libopenlabsp-r0.3.21.dylib`.
+Now we are going to create a symlink that points `libopenblas_vortexp-r0.3.21.dylib` (or the filename that you saw in Step 2) to `libopenlabsp-r0.3.21.dylib`.
 Details about how symlink works are beyond the scope of this class.
 If you're interested, please feel free to read more on [Wikipedia](https://en.wikipedia.org/wiki/Symbolic_link), [freecodecamp](https://www.freecodecamp.org/news/symlink-tutorial-in-linux-how-to-create-and-remove-a-symbolic-link/), or [Linux manual page](https://man7.org/linux/man-pages/man1/ln.1.html).

 Practically, we need to run the following command to create the symlink we need.
 Note: *the file names that are needed on your machine might differ from this example.
 Make sure you follow the steps above and use the correct file names.*